Lawrence House School

 Before admission, we build up an individual profile of each young person, outlining as full as possible picture of the young person and their educational experience and factors influencing their future education.
 Where there are gaps, a range of tests will be completed to develop that full understanding.
 Educational targets are set through the IEP incorporating ECHP and PEP.

 Each young person has their own individualised timetable which covers as a minimum English and Maths and a specialised mental health programme designed to build resilience and re-engagement, which is linked to physical development and PSHE elements in the curriculum.
 Amongst our team of tutors, we also have expertise in maths, English, sciences (understanding the world), physical education, creative arts, drama, and PSHE.
-We have young people on a range of syllabi up to and including GCSE and teach both in classrooms and in settings within the community where young people are able to do voluntary work or achieve awards such as Duke of Edinburgh.
+We have young people on a range of syllabi, starting from pre-entry level functional skills, through to Level 2 Functional Skills and where appropriate, up to and including GCSE.
+Our staff provide outstanding learning opportunities for our young people, teaching in bespoke classrooms and in settings within the community where young people are able to do voluntary work or achieve awards such as Duke of Edinburgh.

 Philip Davies (He/Him)